Sudoku

 Sudoku can be played with or without a subscription.

-Note: Sudoku does not have statistics at this time.
+Note: Sudoku does not have statistics or an archive at this time.

 Where to Play

-You can play Sudoku in the Games app, in the Play tab of the New York Times News app, or at nytimes.com/puzzles/sudoku
+You can play Sudoku in the Games app, on the web at nytimes.com/puzzles/sudoku, or in the Games section of The New York Times News app (in the top navigation bar).

 When to Play